Language

 Mid-term Evaluation (중간평가)

-The Mid-term Evaluation is taken after completing Stage 4 classes.
+The Mid-term Evaluation is taken at the end of Stage 4 and is the gate to Stage 5 enrollment.
 Passing it (60 out of 100) allows you to progress to Stage 5.
 You must complete Stage 4 before sitting this evaluation.
+The Mid-term also doubles as a Stage 4 completion certificate, which can satisfy certain visa requirements on its own.

 Comprehensive Evaluation (종합평가)